Introduction to Teradata Data Types and Data Modeling

-In a more “experimental” table design landscape, you will soon come across inconsistencies between column names, Teradata data types, and their length decimal or format settings.
-Some of them affect table sizes and performance, so do not turn a blind eye to them even if you see yourself as a technician and administrator first.
+In a more “experimental” table design landscape, you will soon encounter inconsistencies between column names, Teradata data types, and length decimal or format settings.
+Some affect table sizes and performance, so do not turn a blind eye to them, even if you first see yourself as a technician and administrator.
 If you do not wish to be reduced to that role, here might be your ladder upstairs.

-Evaluate the following aspects of your data warehouse landscape upon deployment and creation and when the opportunity for change is there.
-For every point mentioned, find out to what extent your tables and columns are neat and tidy (The Good), outright irregular but obviously and visibly so (The Bad), or deficient a second glance (The Ugly).
+Evaluate the following aspects of your data warehouse landscape upon deployment and creation and when the opportunity for change exists.
+For every point mentioned, find out to what extent your tables and columns are neat and tidy (The Good), outright irregular but obviously and visibly so (The Bad), or deficient at a second glance (The Ugly).

 Cross-Table Name and Content Matches